-- The expansion of the Federal Tort Claims Act to include entity coverage for Free Clinics.
+- Legislative language and/or regulatory action that expands the Federal Tort Claims Act to include entity coverage for Free Clinics.

-- The expansion of the Federal Tort Claims Act to include Charitable Clinics, Charitable Pharmacies and their entities.
+- Legislative language and/or regulatory action that expands the Federal Tort Claims Act to include Charitable Clinics, Charitable Pharmacies and their entities.

-- The expansion of the National Health Service Corps to include Charitable Clinics and Charitable Pharmacies.
+- Legislative language and/or regulatory action that expands the National Health Service Corps to include Charitable Clinics and Charitable Pharmacies.

 NONPROFIT FINANCE AND TAX PUBLIC POLICY OBJECTIVES

 Free and Charitable Clinics and Charitable Pharmacies do not receive dedicated federal funding and have to rely heavily on private donations from individuals and foundations.
 Therefore, the NAFC supports: